artsy/icons/README.md

 # @artsy/icons

-[@artsy/icons](https://github.com/artsy/icons) is the canonical source for icons used at Artsy, serving as an automatic build pipeline for generating JSX representations of .svg sources that can easily be imported into React apps.
+[@artsy/icons](https://github.com/artsy/icons) is the canonical source for icons used at Artsy, and serves as an automatic build pipeline for generating JSX representations of `.svg` sources that can easily be imported into React apps.

 To view available icons, see [the docs](https://icons.artsy.net).